wkhere/stackless/Doc/extending/extending.rst

 rather complicated.
 However, the basic structure is the same for each function that is exported, so it has to be learned only once.

-Finally it should be mentioned that CObjects offer additional functionality, which is especially useful for memory allocation and deallocation of the pointer stored in a CObject.
-The details are described in the Python/C API Reference Manual in the section :ref:`cobjects` and in the implementation of CObjects (files :file:`Include/cobject.h` and :file:`Objects/cobject.c` in the Python source code distribution).
+Finally it should be mentioned that Capsules offer additional functionality, which is especially useful for memory allocation and deallocation of the pointer stored in a Capsule.
+The details are described in the Python/C API Reference Manual in the section :ref:`capsules` and in the implementation of Capsules (files :file:`Include/pycapsule.h` and :file:`Objects/pycapsule.c` in the Python source code distribution).

 .. rubric:: Footnotes